World War I and Remembrance Day

 Just for fun...

-- Complete a trench mission in this interactive game
+- Complete a trench mission in an interactive game

-- Go over the top in this online game
+- Go over the top in an online game

 - Bake a trench cake, plant poppies and 8 other ways to remember the Great War

-- Listen to an abridgement of Michael Morpurgo's Private Peaceful in 13 episodes for free on the BBC Schools Radio site
+- Listen to an abridgement of Michael Morpurgo's Private Peaceful or Michael Morpurgo's War Horse for free on the BBC Schools Radio site

 - WWI stories, colouring in and top-secret missions to complete: it's all on the Home Front Legacy Guide site